Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

 Meanwhile, Hurricane Franklin, to the east over the Atlantic, was churning on a track that's expected to skirt along the East Coast.

 It was a major Category 4 hurricane early Tuesday packing 140 mph sustained winds and bringing "life-threatening surf and rip currents" along the southeastern U.S. coastline that were expected to "spread northward," the hurricane center said.
-Franklin "is expected to pass well to the northwest of Bermuda on Wednesday," the center added.
-It's expected to weaken starting Tuesday afternoon.
+Franklin "is expected to pass well to the northwest of Bermuda on Wednesday," the center added, and is expected to weaken starting Tuesday afternoon.

 Meteorologists rate hurricanes according to the Saffir-Simpson Wind Scale, categorizing storms that fall within Categories 3, 4 or 5 as "major" hurricanes capable of causing "significant loss of life and damage," according to the National Hurricane Center.
 The categories are based on a hurricane's maximum sustained wind speeds.